- Food and Cooking»

 - Beverage Recipes

-The Ginger Beer Plant - Home made recipe from 1930s, really mouthwatering.
+The Ginger Beer Plant - Homemade Recipe Circa 1930s, Mouthwatering and Refreshing.

 During and immediately following the Second World War anything sweet was still on ration or was unobtainable.
 Proprietary soft drinks were pretty much unheard of or were too expensive but most households had bubbling away in a dark cupboard a closely guarded “Ginger Beer Plant”

 This was the basis of a delicious ginger flavoured cordial which we had as a treat from time to time, as sugar ration allowed There seemed to be no specific recipe, with the ingredients and method being handed down through the families.

 I asked my sister to look out the faded scrap of paper from my mother’s cookery book and this is what it said.
 I can make no claim to its originality as people used to freely swap such information then.